How long does it take to get genetic test results?

 Typically, results are sent to your doctor or genetic counselor, who reports them to you.
 A critical part of genetic risk assessment is the responsible and sensitive disclosure of test results.
 Be sure to ask your doctor or genetic counselor when, how, and where you will find out the results.

-You may wish to bring someone along when you get your results.
+You may wish to bring someone with you when you get your results.
 If you are told you have a genetic mutation, having someone who cares about you at your side can be very reassuring.
 Because a great deal of information is discussed, it may also be helpful to have another person to listen and help remember what was said.

 Of course, genetic information can affect the whole family.
 You might be going through this process with your family involved, in which case they may join you when you get the results.
 Or you may be the only one in your family who can get this information or who wants it.
 In fact, some family members may have strong feelings against genetic testing.
-And sometimes, they may ask you to keep the results secret from them and the rest of the world.
+And sometimes they may ask you to keep the results secret from them and the rest of the world.
 But keeping a secret doesn't mean you should pursue this process alone and without support.
 This is one reason why having a genetic counselor to help you through it is so important.

 If you’re concerned about privacy